portnov/sverchok-extra/README.md

   * Bend object along Minimal Surface (uses SciPy)
 * *Spatial* category:
   * Voronoi 3D (uses SciPy)
+  * Spherical Voronoi (uses SciPy)
+* *Field* category (please refer to the [wiki page][11] about used concept of the field; most of these nodes do not use external libraries, except for numpy):
+  * Attractor Field
+  * Field differential operators
+  * Merge Scalar Fields
+  * Mesh Nearest Normals Field
+  * Minimal Vector Field (uses SciPy)
+  * Noise Vector Field
+  * Generate Scalar field by formula
+  * Generate Vector field by formula
+  * Scalar field math
+  * Vector field math
+  * Scalar field of a point
+  * Apply vector field
+  * Evaluate vector field
+  * Evaluate scalar field

 There will be more.